 To create a script file we could use a text-editor, but while we are doing commands, let’s use the terminal to do it.
 First we need to create a file, but we will also need to allow the file to be executed.

 flipit.sh file in your text-editor of choice and fill it out as we go.

 Shell scripts allow you to provide flags like

 -p, as you’ve seen above, but also arguments.
-As a example, say we want to call a script that does some kind of logging in, and we can provide a username and password, it might look something like this, where my username (
+As a example say we want to call a script that logs you into a system, we would need to provide a username and password.
+This is done via arguments and might look something like this…

 REPOSITORY_PUBLIC_DIRECTORY_PATH variables in this loop.